nesnilnehc/CodeSage/README.md

-# AI Code Review Extension
+# CodeSage

-A VS Code extension for Git commit code review that helps teams improve code quality through AI-powered code reviews.
-Works with any VS Code compatible editor.
+CodeSage is an intelligent code review assistant that leverages AI to analyze Git commits, identify potential issues, and suggest improvements.
+It seamlessly integrates with your development workflow to enhance code quality and maintainability across your projects.
+Compatible with all VS Code-based editors.

 ## Features